Where architectures/engineers see dreams about construction designs, welders are one of those who bring those dreams into reality.

 Think I’m exaggerating?

-OK, I know what you’re thinking why certification is important?
+OK, I know what you’re thinking about why certification is important?

 Once you are certified, automobile, shipbuilding, construction building, and other manufacturing industry will be desperate to use your skills to shape their projects.